wds4/DCoSL/dips/networking/README.md

 ## [DIPs 1000-1099: individual network introductions](networkIntroductions)

 To initiate a new network:
-- an introductory DIP outlining the rationale for using this network and possibly outlining the system of identifiers
+- a single introductory DIP in the range: 1000-1099 outlining the rationale for using this network and possibly outlining the system of identifiers
 - assign a block of DIP numbers somewhere in 1100-1999, typically in blocks of 10.
 More can be reserved if desired.

 ## [nostr: DIPs 1100-1110](nostr)